 When it comes to Brawl, the rules are kind of a mishmash between the Commander format and Standard.
 It’s a non-competitive format that tries (and in most aspects succeeds) to be the best of both worlds.
 So, let’s dive into what exactly that entails, shall we?

 First let’s get the basics out of the way: your deck will contain 60 cards with only one copy of each card except for basic lands.
-You’ll have one “Commander” card along with 59 other cards to (assumingly) support your Commander.
-Now that that’s out of the way, let’s get on to the nitty gritty of it!
+You’ll have one “commander” card along with 59 other cards to (assumingly) support your commander.

 MTG’s Brawl is somewhat similar to the Commander format, but there are some differences: